alphkito/skf-flask/skf/markdown/knowledge_base/10-knowledge_base--External_DTD_parsing--.md

-Since the attack occurs relative to the application processing the XML document, an attacker may use this trusted application to pivot to other internal systems, possibly disclosing other internal content via http(s) requests.
+Since the attack occurs relative to the application processing the XML document, an attacker may use this trusted application to pivot to other internal systems, possibly disclosing other internal content via HTTP(s) requests.
 In some situations, an XML processor library that is vulnerable to client-side memory corruption issues may be exploited by dereferencing a malicious URI, possibly allowing arbitrary code execution under the application account.
 Other attacks can access local resources that may not stop returning data, possibly impacting application